toddfoster/adlessCalc/readme.md

 Begun 19 May 2012

 ## TODO
-* Use click for desktop
-* Sync version in app/manifest? (read/parse manifest via js)
 * Better version indication (dedicated button? info panel?)
 * monospace font in display
 * replicate ability of calculator to repeat computation by pressing =